top of page

 I am looking forward to meeting you.
 Feel free to reach out and ask any questions you may have.

 I see clients Tuesdays - Saturdays.
 I am able to see clients over telehealth, although I prefer in-person sessions because it allows us to cultivate a more personal therapeutic relationship.
 Tuesdays are the days I dedicate to Telehealth sessions only.
-Wednesday, Thursday, Friday & Saturday I work in our Tigard office.
+Wednesdays, Thursdays, Fridays & Saturdays I work in our Tigard office.
 I don't work Sundays or Mondays.
 I don't work in our Sellwood office.

 My Story: Sean Cohen (He/Him)